Apple-1 market

 Apple-1 value

-Apple-1 of the first batch are older (of course) and some have a serial number handwritten by Steve Jobs.
+Apple-1s of the first batch are older (of course) and some have a serial number handwritten by Steve Jobs.

 How to buy an Apple-1?

+Just read the 'guide to sell' an Apple-1.
+This guide also contains all the necessary and helpful information for buyers.
 Watch out for auctions.
 Sometimes auctions are not easy to find.
 You may create an account at auction houses listed here on this page and try to get informed if any Apple-1 shows up.

 For private deals, you could ask us.
+Apple-1 has already been successfully brokered in private deals.

 A guide to sell an Apple-1?
 Auction houses vs private sale vs donation